Alliant Energy (NASDAQ:LNT) Updates FY 2021 Earnings Guidance

-Alliant Energy (NASDAQ:LNT) last posted its quarterly earnings data on Wednesday, May 5th.
-The company reported $0.68 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.68.
-The firm had revenue of $901.00 million for the quarter, compared to the consensus estimate of $946.43 million.
-Alliant Energy had a return on equity of 12.01% and a net margin of 19.33%.
-The business’s revenue for the quarter was down 1.6% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.72 EPS.
-As a group, equities analysts anticipate that Alliant Energy will post 2.43 EPS for the current year.
+Alliant Energy (NASDAQ:LNT) last announced its earnings results on Wednesday, May 5th.
+The company reported $0.68 EPS for the quarter, meeting analysts’ consensus estimates of $0.68.
+Alliant Energy had a net margin of 19.33% and a return on equity of 12.01%.
+The business had revenue of $901.00 million for the quarter, compared to analysts’ expectations of $946.43 million.
+During the same period in the previous year, the company posted $0.72 EPS.
+The company’s quarterly revenue was down 1.6% on a year-over-year basis.
+As a group, sell-side analysts anticipate that Alliant Energy will post 2.43 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, May 17th.
-Shareholders of record on Friday, April 30th will be issued a dividend of $0.4025 per share.
-The ex-dividend date is Thursday, April 29th.
-This represents a $1.61 annualized dividend and a yield of 2.84%.
-Alliant Energy’s payout ratio is presently 69.70%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, May 17th.
+Shareholders of record on Friday, April 30th will be paid a $0.4025 dividend.
+This represents a $1.61 dividend on an annualized basis and a yield of 2.88%.
+The ex-dividend date of this dividend is Thursday, April 29th.
+Alliant Energy’s payout ratio is 69.70%.

 Alliant Energy Corporation operates as a utility holding company that provides regulated electricity and natural gas services in the Midwest region of the United States.
 It operates in three segments: Utility Electric Operations, Utility Gas Operations, and Utility Other.
 The company, through its subsidiary, Interstate Power and Light Company (IPL), primarily generates and distributes electricity, and distributes and transports natural gas to retail customers in Iowa; sells electricity to wholesale customers in Minnesota, Illinois, and Iowa; and generates and distributes steam in Cedar Rapids, Iowa.